opentoonz/opentoonz_docs/source/creating_movements.rst

     - If the object is a column/layer, select it in the xsheet/timeline.

-    - Use the Animate tool (|animate|) with the Pick option set to Column to click a drawing in the work area to select the related column.
+    - Use the Animate tool (|animate|) with the Pick option set to Column to click a drawing in the viewer to select the related column.

-    - Use the Animate tool (|animate|) with the Pick option set to Pegbar to click a drawing in the work area to select the pegbar that the column containing the drawing is linked to.
+    - Use the Animate tool (|animate|) with the Pick option set to Pegbar to click a drawing in the viewer to select the pegbar that the column containing the drawing is linked to.

-    - Right-click in the work area a drawing to select an object from the list of the objects hierarchically linked to the column containing the drawing, from the first one up to the table and current camera (see  :ref:`Linking Objects <linking_objects>`  ).
+    - Right-click in the viewer a drawing to select an object from the list of the objects hierarchically linked to the column containing the drawing, from the first one up to the table and current camera (see  :ref:`Linking Objects <linking_objects>`  ).

 .. tip:: **To animate an object with the Animate tool:**